All Episodes

 Count me among those who don't like them and won't watch them.

-In fact, I figure when Thomas Paine said these are the times to try men's souls, he must have been talking about the start of another winter Olympics.
+In fact, I figure when Thomas Paine said these are the times to try men's souls, he must have been talking about the start of another Winter Olympics.

-Like try not to be incredulous when someone attempts to link these games to those of the ancient Greeks who never heard of skating or skiing.
+Like, try not to be incredulous when someone attempts to link these games to those of the ancient Greeks who never heard of skating or skiing.

-So try not to laugh when someone says these are the world's greatest athletes, despite a paucity of blacks that makes the winter games look like a GOP convention.
+So try not to laugh when someone says these are the world's greatest athletes, despite a paucity of blacks that makes the Winter Games look like a GOP convention.

 All right.

-And we could find countless political comments, and we could find countless comments that that show a chip on his shoulder about race.
+And we could find countless political comments, and we could find countless comments that show a chip on his shoulder about race.

-He is the leader of the players' union in this business advising uh uh the new commissioner to keep the leash on Upshaw means that Upshaw is just a puppet.
+And this business advising the new commissioner to keep the leash on Upshaw means that Upshaw is just a puppet.

-Uh and that's why the owners are allowed to screw the players and make more money and more money and more money.
+And that's why the owners are allowed to screw the players and make more money and more money and more money.

 Tagley Boo was asked about this.

-Well, this may be one of the most uninformed comments I've ever heard, and they're gonna have a meeting uh at the uh at the NFL, the NFL network to determine whether or not Gumble should be uh kept on as the announcer, lead announcer for the games that the NFL network will do later in the season.
+And they're going to have a meeting at the NFL, the NFL network, to determine whether or not Gumbel should be kept on as the announcer, lead announcer for the games that the NFL network will do later in the season.

-I guess they suggest to me that maybe Bryant's having buyers' remorse, and they call into question his desire to do the job and do it in a way that we in the NFL would expect it to be done.
+Having looked at how other people have had buyers' remorse when they took jobs, I guess they suggest to me that maybe Bryant's having buyers' remorse, and they called into question his desire to do the job and do it in a way that we in the NFL would expect it to be done.

 Upshaw did not immediately return a call placed by the Associated Press.